Lanxin-MRDVS/Application-Algorithms/AwareSight3-&-PalletEye-SoftBag-Carton-Unstacking-Algorithm-Deployment.md

    <em> Figure 1：Interface overview </em>
 </p>

+# Display Configuration Section

+Interface & Language Settings: Used to configure the real-time display type and system language of the software interface.
+Parameters take effect immediately without requiring additional saving or distribution, adapting to various configuration and observation scenarios.

+# Visualization Section

-## Parameter Configuration Section
+# Parameter Configuration Section

-The Parameter Configuration Section contains five menus, the Device Connection, the Algorithm enable, the Parameters, the Soft-pack depalletizing, and the Result log.
+The Parameter Configuration Section contains five tabs, the Device Connection, the Algorithm enable, the Parameters, the Soft-pack depalletizing, and the Result log.

-## Device Connection menu
+## Device Connection tab

 When clicking the Device Connection menu, the content will then be at the right side of the displays, as shown in Figure 2 red box.
 The Center Connection section shows the information of the center AlgPlatformViewer is connected to.